 Different kinds of stereotactic radiosurgery may be used, depending on the type of cancer and where it is located in the body.
 Stereotactic radiosurgery is used to treat brain and spinal cancers.

-Stereotactic body radiation therapy (SBRT) offers the same benefits as stereotactic radiosurgery and is used to treat similar tumours at extracranial sites like Head and neck, lung, liver, pancreatic and pediatric tumours.
+Stereotactic body radiation therapy (SBRT) offers the same benefits as stereotactic radiosurgery and is used to treat similar tumours at extracranial sites like Head and neck cancer, lung, liver, pancreatic and pediatric tumours.